Skip to Main Content

 PACER

 PACER (Public Access to Court Electronic Records): Federal court dockets and some court documents, including for bankruptcy cases, are available in PACER.
-Use requires a PACER password.
+Use requires an individual PACER account and password.
 Since PACER is not searchable, start with a docket number.
 There are fees for using PACER.
-Emory law students should use dockets on Bloomberg Law instead unless their project requires setting up an individual account (from the student's own funds).
+Emory law students should use dockets on Bloomberg Law, Westlaw, Lexis, or claims agent sites instead unless their project requires setting up an individual account (from the student's own funds).

 Bankruptcy courts offer electronic notices to creditors and interested parties through the Bankruptcy Electronic Noticing Center